carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/bootstrap-gcp-project/README.md

 the `gcloud` cli.
 This has been implemented with Ansible and wrapped with the molecule framework.

 # Bootstrap Project Manager Features
-The features of this bootstrap project manager will allow you to set the following:
+The features of this bootstrap project manager will allow you to add or remove the following:
+1. Create a project with the name provided, if it is available for your use.
-- Organization policies to apply
-- Organization constraints to disable
+2. Organization policies to apply and organization constraints to disable
-- Service APIs to enable.
+3. Service APIs to enable.
-- Service account to create
+4. Service account to create
-- Service account keys to be downloaded
+5. Service account keys to be downloaded
-- Service account permissions to be set
+6. Service account permissions to be set

-- Create a project with the name provided, if it is available for your use.
-- Selectively invoke portions of the bootstrap instead of creating the project in one invocation.
-- De-provision the entire project or selectively de-provision steps.
+The architecture used you gain the ability to selectively invoke portions of strictly bootstrapping a project in one invocation.
+The architecture used also provides the ability to discreetly add, create and configure each step independently of the others and thus enable you to manage the 6 different steps of project creation.

 # Bootstrap Project Manager Overview
 The Bootstrap Project Manager has categorized the creation of a GCP project into 6 steps.